polyphene/docs.holium.org/docs/get-started/run.md

 ```

 As we have now defined all necessary information to have a proper transformation pipeline DAG and data
-sourcing we can execute it !
+sourcing we can execute it!

-To do so the sub-command `holium project run` is at your disposal:
+To do so, the sub-command `holium project run` is available:
 ```shell
 $ holium project run
 successfully ran the transformation pipeline